Luzkan/smells/content/smells/complicated-regex-expression.md

 ---
-slug: "complicated-regex-expression"
+slug: 'complicated-regex-expression'
 meta:
   last_update_date: 2022-04-19
-  title: "Complicated Regex Expression"
+  title: 'Complicated Regex Expression'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'A regex pattern so dense it needs an online decomposer to parse.
+Named variables and a builder function would make the same expression self-documenting.'
   known_as:
     - ---
 categories:
-  expanse: "Within"
+  expanse: 'Within'
   obstruction:
     - Obfuscators
   occurrence: